 Integrated Wood Design (MEng Program)

-Thomas Tannert, Associate Professor and BC Leadership Chair in Tall Wood and Hybrid Stuctures Engineering
+Thomas Tannert, Associate Professor, Canada Research Chair Hybrid Wood Structures Engineering, BC Leadership Chair in Tall Wood and Hybrid Structures Engineering

 Asif Iqbal, Assistant Professor